 · Lead attorney in International Paper Co. v.
 Harris County, 445 S.W.3d 379 (Tex.
 App.—Houston [1st Dist.]
 2013), in a case involving claims that local government’s retention of counsel on contingency fee violated defendant’s Due Process rights.

-· Lead trial attorney for local government seeking civil penalties and injunctive relief for violations of the Texas Outdoor Burn Ban, resulting in total settlement of $4.0 million.
+· Lead trial attorney for local government seeking civil penalties and injunctive relief for violations of the Texas Outdoor Burn Ban, resulting in a multi-million dollar settlement.

 Publications and Presentations